saladinProcrastinator/rhddx/pages/pages.md

 ---
-layout: page
+layout: pages
 title: Pages
 permalink: /pages
 section: pages
 intro_paragraph: >
-  This is the Pages page.
+  This is the Pages overview page.
 It contains examples for all of the pages that are used on developers.redhat.com.
 ---